Table of Contents:

 Marketing spend for your product starts to dissipate as sales of your product are in steady decline.

-After including all of this information, you’ll have completed the products and services chapter of your business plan.
+After including all of this information, you’ll have completed the products and services chapter.

 Writing the Customers and Market Analysis Chapter